dewey/tbm/README.md

 ## Usage

-On first usage you should run `tbm init` to create a new configuration file at the default location (`~/.tbm.yaml`).
+On first usage run `tbm init` to create a new configuration file at the default location (`~/.tbm.yaml`).
+You can also init based on a remote configuration file with `init --config-url https://example.com/company-default.yaml`, this will download the remote file instead of creating a default configuration.

-After that you can run `tbm start` to start all the default services to see how everything works in practice.
-The next step is to adapt the configuration file and add all your services.
+After that run `tbm start` to start the services defined by your configuration file to see how everything works in practice.

 Run `tbm help` to get an overview over the available commands.